corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/notary/ha-notary-service-overview.md

 {{< note >}}
 The key store aliases for the worker identity, worker node CA and notary service are fully configurable.
 Unique worker identity and node
 CA aliases are required for the workers to share the same HA HSM.
-Although not required for all deployment scenarios, it is recommended to configure unique worker aliases.
+Although not required for all deployment scenarios, R3 recommends to configure unique worker aliases.
 See [node configuration file]({{< relref "../node/setup/corda-configuration-fields.md" >}}) for more information.
 {{< /note >}}